equinor/data-science-template/README.md

 project:

     cookiecutter https://github.com/equinor/data-science-template.git

+*Getting problems?
+You can always download this repository using the download button and reference the local copy e.g. cookiecutter c:\Downloads\data-science-template, however ideally fix any git proxy or other issues that are causing problems.*

 You are now ready to get started, however you should create a new github repository for your new project and add your project using the following commands (substitute myproject with the name of your project and REMOTE-REPOSITORY-URL